mnieber/dodo-commands/doc/installation.rst

 To make sure that the :code:`dodo` command is always found, call :code:`which dodo` and add the resulting path (the directory part) to the PATH in in your :code:`~/.bashrc`.
-The result could look like this:
+The result should look something like this:

 .. code-block:: bash